 This bird, also called the Chinese chicken, has been bred for hundreds of years and is admired for its fluffy, delightfully soft, and silky plumage.
 It is a small chicken, with the roosters weighing in at about 4 pounds and the hens weighing 3 pounds.
 There are bantam breeds that are even smaller than this.

 Silkie chickens can be bearded or non-bearded.
 A beard is made up of feathers just under the beak that covers the chicken’s earlobes.
-The chicken is also allowed to come in several colors, including white, blue, black, gray, and partridge.
+Their feathers come in several colors, including white, blue, black, gray, and partridge.
 A champion silkie needs to have a tiny comb shaped like a walnut, blue earlobes, and dark wattles.
 Each foot needs to have five toes, and beneath all those fluffy feathers the skin must be black.
 Despite its exotic looks, the silkie is calm and broody and is often used to incubate eggs from other birds.

 Go here for more info on chickens.

 This medium-sized rodent also evolved its fluffy fur to live in a harsh climate, this time the cold heights of the Andean mountains of western Chile.
 It has been hunted and farmed for its lush, silvery gray fur for years.
 Indeed, it has the thickest fur of any terrestrial animal.
 Because that fur is sought after, both species of chinchilla are considered endangered, and the short-tailed chinchilla is nearly extinct in the wild.